asciamanna/asciamanna.github.io/_drafts/hosting-a-virtual-lean-coffee.md

 When I was coaching development teams with [Industrial Logic](https://www.industriallogic.com), we started each day of the Dojo with a Lean Coffee session.
 It was a great idea to share knowledge across teams going through the Dojo experience separately, but also a way to include organizational leadership in conversations about what we were doing with the teams.

+## What is Lean Coffee?

+IMAGE --- roman voting

 ## A Brief History